gavinongzk/gavinongzk.github.io/index.md

 ### Forensic and Forecasting Analytics Project

-This report documents our group’s participation in an ongoing Kaggle competition to analyse a Google Merchandise Store customer dataset to predict the revenue per customer.
+Problem statement: Use Google Merchandise Store customer dataset to predict the revenue per customer.

 Models used:
 - Lasso